BENEDICT9845/kommerce/README.md

 </pre>

 * Selenium
-	- You can run the acceptance tests in Selenium; however, not all tests are verified to work.
+	- You can run the acknowledgment tests in Selenium; be that as it may, not all tests are confirmed to work.
 	- Edit tests/acceptance.suite.yml to enable Selenium2 and comment out PhpBrowser and WebHelper.

 <pre>